Tang1705/Semantic-Lens-AAAI24/README.md

 ```
 @inproceedings{Tang2023AAAI,
-  author = {Qi, Tang and Yao, Zhao and Meiqin, Liu and Jian, Jin and Yao, Chao},
+  author = {Tang, Qi and Zhao, Yao and Liu, Meiqin and Jin, Jian and Yao, Chao},
   booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence},
-  title = {Semantic Lens: Instance-Centric Semantic Alignment for Video Super-Resolution},
+  title = {Semantic-Lens: Instance-Centric Semantic Alignment for Video Super-Resolution},
   year = {2023},
 }
 ```